grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 Ensure the label set for an alert does not have two or more labels with the same name.

 - If a configured label has the same name as a data source query label, it replaces the data source label.
-- If a configured label has the same name as a reserved label, it will be omitted.
+- If a configured label has the same name as a reserved label, it is omitted.
   {{</admonition>}}

 {{< collapse title="Label key format" >}}